If you regularly read this blog, you may have noticed that I’ve had an obsession with pillow-making.

 Pre-Project Steps:

-A. You will need to be familiar with your sewing machine.
+You will need to be familiar with your sewing machine.
 Have it threaded in a complementary color thread with a new needle (80/12).
+You may want to sew a few practice seams on some fabric scraps before moving forward.
+If you struggle with this step, check out YouTube for video instructions specific to your sewing machine.

-B. Another pre-project step would be to wash, dry, and press your fabric.
+Another pre-project step would be to wash, dry, and press your fabric.
 You NEVER want to work with wadded up, wrinkled fabric.

-STEP 1: Find the Fabric Grain Line
+Step 1: Find the Fabric Grain Line

-STEP 2: Cutting Out the Pillow Front
+Step 2: Cutting Out the Pillow Front

 Cut a square from your fabric for your Pillow Front that is 1″ greater in length and 1″ greater in width than the pillow form.
 I cut out a piece that is 17″ x 17″ since my pillow form is 16″ x 16″.

-{HINT} If you want your pillow form to fit more snugly, then decrease each measurement by 1/2”.
+Pro Tip: If you want your pillow form to fit more snugly, then decrease each measurement by 1/2”.

 Step 3: Cutting Out the Pillow Back: